e3c-summer-worker/components/README.md

 * [Yarn 3](https://yarnpkg.com/)

-I'm using Yarn's [Plug'n'Play](https://yarnpkg.com/features/pnp) as my dependency maangemeny system, so theoretically you don't even need to run `yarn install` (but maybe run it anyway?).
+I'm using Yarn's [Plug'n'Play](https://yarnpkg.com/features/pnp) as my dependency management system, so theoretically you don't even need to run `yarn install` (but maybe run it anyway?).
 The dependencies should all be in the `.pnp.cjs` file.

 ## Production